8 Best Free Open-Source Video Editors

 • Performance constraints.
 Some users have reported issues with performance when handling high-resolution videos or projects with a large number of effects and transitions.

 • Limited advanced tools.
-Compared to some professional software, this program lacks certain advanced features required for complex editing tasks.
+Compared to some professional software, this video editor lacks certain advanced features required for complex editing tasks.

 3. Blender